 In PERT network the start circle is omitted and only the completed event is recorded.
 PERT helps in identifying critical area which threatens the completion of the work.
 It provides the means to determine how resources can be transferred from one job to another job.

 What Is CPM?

 CPM is also network comprising events and activities.
 This network is activity based.
 The activities are represented by arrowed lines and events by circles.
 The activities are connected in logical sequence.
 The time allotted to each activity is related to cost.

 The various advantages of PERT and CPM methods are summarized below.

 1. In the network technique of planning and scheduling, one is compelled to examine the complete project in advance and interact with everyone who is to be involved in the project thereby evolving a workable plan of the project.
 One is also forced to decide upon the extent of splitting of the project into smaller activities and to establish logical relationship between different activities.

 2. It helps in dividing activities function wise and responsibility wise which makes it possible to co-ordinate the works of different agencies involved in the completion of the project.

-3. It enables one to determine reasonably correct schedule for the completion of different events and the project as a whole based on the availability of resources (i.e. men, material, money and machines etc.)
+3. It enables one to determine reasonably correct schedule for the completion of different events and the project as a whole based on the availability of resources (i.e. men, material, money, and machines, etc.

-6. It identifies activities critical to different stages of projects completion which in turn enables the management to pay greater attention to fewer activities instead of concentrating on all activities at all times with equal emphasis.
+6. It identifies activities critical to different stages of project completion which in turn enables the management to pay greater attention to fewer activities instead of concentrating on all activities at all times with equal emphasis.

 7. It enables one to exercise effective control on the project by way of periodic review and to adopt timely corrective measures to minimize slippage in the completion of the project.